mongodb/docs-realm/source/mongodb/tables/query-filter-params.rst

        Limited to 100 characters or fewer.

    * - ``apply_when``
      - Required.
-A :doc:`JSON expression </services/json-expressions>`
-       that determines when this filter applies to a given query.
+A :ref:`rule expression <expressions>` that determines when this filter applies to a given query.

        .. include:: /includes/note-filters-no-mongodb-expansions.rst